 Due to implementation of the REAL ID Act (2005), a passport or a state driver's license or identification card is required for admittance to the GISS premises, which is considered a federal facility.
 As of spring 2020, a state ID or license that is not REAL ID compliant is accepted, but you are urged to obtain a compliant ID before entrance regulations change, which is expected to occur Oct.
 1, 2021.

-Persons who are not U.S. citizens or U.S. permanent residents who may be planning a visit to GISS may require that special arrangements be made.
+Persons who are not U.S. citizens or U.S. permanent residents and who may be planning a visit to GISS require that special arrangements be made.
 Please co-ordinate with your GISS host on this at least three weeks before your visit.

 All visitors can expect to have their bags searched upon entry to GISS.
 This may include having to answer questions about personal items, including any medication the visitor may be carrying.

 Please contact John Barbara if you require further information.